Cryptocurrency Polygon Falls More Than 3% In 24 hours | Benzinga

 The chart below compares the price movement and volatility for Polygon over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are bollinger bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has decreased 45.0% over the past week, while the overall circulating supply of the coin has increased 0.32% to over 6.87 billion.
-This puts its current circulating supply at an estimated 68.73% of its max supply, which is 10.00 billion.
-The current market cap ranking for MATIC is #14 at 16.86 billion.
+The trading volume for the coin has fallen 49.0% over the past week which is opposite, directionally, with the overall circulating supply of the coin, which has increased 0.91%.
+This brings the circulating supply to 6.87 billion, which makes up an estimated 68.73% of its max supply of 10.00 billion.
+According to our data, the current market cap ranking for MATIC is #14 at 16.41 billion.

 Where Can You Buy Polygon?